brooth/jeta-site/mysite/home/markdown/runtime.md

 <img src="/static/images/at_runtime.png" width="700px"/>

 ### Master and Metacode
 `Master` - is java type which uses an annotation and being processed by `Jeta`.
 For each master, Jeta generates the `Metacode` class.
-It is located in the same package as its master and has a name as &lt;master name&gt; + "_Metacode".
+It is located in the same package as its master and has a name in format &lt;master name&gt; + "_Metacode".

 ### Metasitory
 `Metasitory` is a short for `Meta Code Repository`.
 It holds the required information about generated code.
 During the annotation processing, `Metasitory Writer` creates a meta storage.
 This storage contains the information about the masters, their metacodes and annotations they use.